eforsys/hootmarket-store-api/sections/products.md

 Products
 ========

-The products API allows you to access all products enabled to be sold.
+The products API allows access all products enabled to be sold.

 Get products
 ------------